Jeff Thompson (Idaho politician): Education

 Thompson earned a Bachelor of Science in business administration and finance from Liberty University, a Master of Science in human resource training and development from Idaho State University, and then a Master of Business Administration from Liberty University.

 Career

 Prior to entering politics, Thompson worked as a consultant for the Idaho National Laboratory.

 Thompson was elected to the Idaho House of Representatives for the first time in November 2008 and assumed office on December 1, 2008.
 He served until 2012.
 He then represented the 30th district in the House from 2012 to 2018.
 Thompson lost re-election in the May 2018 Republican primary to Gary Marshall, taking only 40% of the vote.

 In the 2012 Republican Party presidential candidates, Thompson supported Mitt Romney.
 In the 2016 Republican Party presidential primaries, Thompson supported Senator Marco Rubio.

 In 2018, Thompson ran against incumbent Mayor Rebecca Casper and Barbara Ehardt for mayor of Idaho Falls, Idaho.
 Thompson finished third and did not qualify for the runoff election.

-Thompson is a candidate in the 2026 Kentucky House of Representatives election.
+Thompson was a candidate in both the 2026 Kentucky House of Representatives election for Kentucky's 45th House district and the 2026 Idaho House of Representatives election for Idaho's 33rd House district seat B, but withdraw prior to both of the Republican primaries.